dstults/node-scores/README.md

 ## Open-API for JSON read/write

-Someone could totally destroy your hard drive space if you don't be careful.
-This is strictly for use as a demo project and should not be deployed as such.
-You'll probably want to password-protect the ability to write new data into the server for the JSON API aspect.
+Someone could totally destroy your hard drive and even potentially take down your entire cluster if you don't add some sort of authorization mechanism.
+For this reason this is disabled by default.

 ## Stay safe